shingo-mori/RoboND-DeepRL-Project/README.md

 The fourth project of the Udacity Robotics Software Nanodegree Program Term 2.

-In this project, I built a robotic arm agent that uitlizes [Deep Q-Network](https://deepmind.com/research/dqn/) to touch the object of interest.
+In this project, I built a robotic arm agent that utilizes [Deep Q-Network](https://deepmind.com/research/dqn/) to touch the object of interest.
 Mainly, I defined a reward function and tuned hyperparameters to carry out the following two primary objectives:

 1. Have any part of the robot arm touch the object with at least a 90% accuracy for a minimum of 100 runs.
 2. Have only the gripper base of the robot arm touch the object with at least a 80% accuracy for a minimum of 100 runs.